Federal Employees Pay Comparability Act of 1990: FEPCA Provisions

 The most far reaching provisions of the Act were to change the way pay is set for the General Schedule and to maintain comparability by locality.
 It also called for establishment of the following special pay plans: Senior Level (SL) employees (non-supervisory and non-managerial employees classified above grade 15 of the General Schedule), administrative law judges (AL), members of the Boards of Contract Appeals (CA), certain law enforcement officers, employees in the Senior Biomedical Research Service, and police of the Bureau of Engraving and Printing and the United States Mint.
 FEPCA also authorized recruitment and relocation bonuses and retention allowances in special situations as well.
+The Federal Salary Council was created to advise the President of the United States on implementing the FEPCA.
 A major feature of the Act, locality pay, is discussed below.

 Locality Pay

 FEPCA provides for a two-part annual pay adjustment for General Schedule workers: an across-the-board pay adjustment and a locality pay adjustment that varies by pay locality.
 Locality pay may be extended by Executive Order to other pay plans outside the General Schedule.
 Employees receiving special rates for hard-to-fill positions receive the higher of their special salary rate or locality pay.